SAD0XER/EASY-TO-C0DE/Github_Profile_Course_by_EddieJaoude.md

 - Removed line (Add minus sign)
 ```

 Quote:

 > Use less than or right arrow '>' to add quote.

+Checkbox:

+[ ] this is Uncheked checkbox.

+[x] this is Checked checkbox.

 Comments:

 <!-- This is comment in markdown.
 It is same as HTML comment -->

 Add Collapsable section:
 <details>